diego-mercadoc/NBA/README.md

 - Model accuracy improves as the season progresses
 - Quarter/Half predictions are based on historical patterns
 - Some bet combinations may be restricted by sportsbooks
+- Predictions are only available for dates within the current NBA season

 ### Development Roadmap